batoolallami/weather-data-pipeline/README.md

 # weather-data-pipeline

 ## Overview
+This project is an end-to-end ETL/ELT pipeline using OpenWeatherMap API, Google Cloud Storage, BigQuery, and dbt.
-This project extracts weather data from OpenWeatherMap API, stores raw JSON in GCS, and loads it into BigQuery.
+This pipeline extracts weather data from external API, stores raw response in GCS, loads the raw data into BigQuery, and uses dbt to transform the data into clean analytics-ready models.

 ## Architecture
-API -> JSON -> GCS -> BigQuery
+OpenWeatherMap API -> python extract script -> GCS raw landing zone -> BigQuery raw table -> dbt staging model
+:arrow_down:

 ## Features
 - API extraction